List of female 24 Hours of Le Mans drivers

-Since the first race in 1923, there have been 29 all-female squads, consisting of either two or three drivers.
+Since the first race in 1923, there have been 31 all-female squads, consisting of either two or three drivers.
 There have been two all-female teams who have won their class.
 The first all-female crew to win their category was the "Christine" – Ecurie Seiko team of Christine Beckers, Yvette Fontaine and Marie Laurent in the 1974 edition and the second was the Société Esso trio of Christine Dacremont, Marianne Hoepfner and Michèle Mouton in the 1975 race.
 The race to feature the highest number of all-female squads was the 1935 event featuring four teams.
 The highest overall finish by an individual woman at Le Mans was achieved by Siko, who came fourth in the 1932 edition.
-The best performing all-female team was the seventh-placed Mme Mareuse duo of Maruese and Siko in the 1930 edition.
+The best performing all-female team was the seventh-placed Mme Mareuse duo of Maruese and Siko in the 1930 race.